 Be careful to not overwork your pet or let it play too much in hot climates.

-Mental stimulation is just as necessary as the bodily movement.
+Mental stimulation is just as necessary as bodily movement.
 This can be fueled by regular trips to dog parks where your pet can socialize and play with others of its kind.

 The French Bull Jack Health and Conditions